 Coffee is a delightful way to start the day.
-This drink can stimulate the brain and improve health with a few caveats if you want to consume it for that reason.
+It is a drink that can stimulate the brain and improve overall health, minus a few caveats if you want to consume it for that reason alone.
 Two weekends ago, I entered a Nespresso store in Piccadilly, looking to re-energise from a 4-hour walking work meeting (yes, it’s a thing and I strongly recommend it).
 Suffering from caffeine starvation, I asked a store assistant if they stocked filter coffee, to which she responded: “I’m sorry sir, we only serve Nespresso capsules” to which I politely thanked her for her time.
 A moment later, I turned to witness her, and the store manager, looking, laughing at me.

 At first, I trajected a stare, thinking ‘if only they knew’, what a slow poison regular espresso is.
 How without milk, it’s disgustingly awful and bitter taste carries a trojan horse of blood thickening agents.
 Filter coffee is king, and for many reasons.